paritytech/txwrapper-core/README.md

 yarn run deploy
 ```

-NOTE (Yubikey Warning): This repo requires signed and verified commits, so when using a yubikey there is step where you are required to sign a commit while Lerna sets up the github release.
-The output from Lerna wont warn you that you have to sign it though so the release will error out, and you will have to `git reset --hard <last-commit-hash>` and `rm -rf lerna-debug.log`.
-When you see the following message, sign your commit with your Yubikey to avoid the error.
+NOTE (Yubikey Warning): This repo requires signed and verified commits, so when using a yubikey there is a step where you are required to sign a commit while Lerna sets up the github release.
+The output from Lerna wont warn you that you have to sign it so the release will error out, and you will have to `git reset --hard <last-commit-hash>` and `rm -rf lerna-debug.log`.
+When you see the following message, sign your underlying Lerna commit with your Yubikey to avoid the error.

 ```bash
 ?
 Are you sure you want to create these versions?
 Yes